ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 ### the roadmap (oh god!)

 ##### UI:
-- FEATURE/Icons to buttons (especially menu button)
+- FEATURE/detect url and link them
 - FEATURE/Preview file before uploading
-- FEATURE/preview url & pictures shared in the room
+- FEATURE/preview url? & pictures shared in the room
 - FEATURE/Ping a user & Browser notifications
 - FEATURE/add timestamp on messages
 - FEATURE/copy url to the clipboard & invite people on room creation
 ##### APP:
 - SECURITY/add [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)
+- SECURITY/add regex to create & destroy rooms in case someone spoof the referer.
 - BUG-HIGH/page no longer refresh after a while idle.
 - BUG-MEDIUM/room destroy dont parse arguments correctly if username have a space in it.
 - BUG-LOW/when in single room mode, destroying & recreating room too fast will cause issues (symlink of symlinks) have to dig further why
-- IMPROVEMENT/on room destroy : display message, update version (countdown?)
-- IMPROVEMENT/fix request entity too large issue (nginx) think of a decent quota
 - FEATURE/make a solution to use dynamic dns + let's encrypt for single room (does this already work? need to test)
 - FEATURE/create api for expert users that want to manage their encryption
 - FEATURE/support other OS (centos, openbsd to start with)